yasskin/meal-tracker-annotated/README.md

 $ apm install atom-typescript <!-- apm stands for Atom Package Manager -->
 ```
 To construct the app, run the gulp build task in the terminal in the repository folder:
 ```
 $ gulp build
 ```
-To view the app, run the gulp serve task in the terminal in the repository folder:
+To view and run the app, run the gulp serve task in the terminal in the repository folder:
 ```
 $ gulp serve
 ```